 When it comes to optimal skin protection, it’s recommended that folks use a broad-spectrum sunscreen.
 This type of protection from the sun is made up of a combination of filters designed to provide greater protection against both UVA and UVB rays.
 These usually include ingredients such as benzophenones and phenylbenxotriazole sulfonic acid.

 If you find that all of this information is a lot to soak in, you’re not alone.
 Understanding sunscreen ingredients and what type of protection they provide can be complicated — and the U.S. Food and Drug Administration (FDA) agrees.
 In December 2012, the FDA updated its regulations regarding sunscreen labeling to provide more accurate information to consumers.
-For more information on that and the lowdown on sunscreen jargon, check out Do cosmetics containing sunscreen provide adequate sun protection.

 Additionally, in 2014, Congress enacted the Sunscreen Innovation Act requiring the FDA to review new sunscreen ingredients and to re-review past approved components.
 They are in the process of reinvestigating ingredients previously listed as “generally recognized as safe” and looking for new ones with more evidence based review processes — so expect new ingredients to pop-up in sunscreen over the next few years.
 For help picking a new one and for general sun-safety tips, check out the Environmental Working Group’s Sunscreen Guide.

 Hope this shines some light on the intricacies of sunscreen!Alice!